 OR Boy: A Norfolk Punk Spills the Beans

 … there is just one thing I should like to say, about those monuments they have erected to the men that fell in cruell and greedy war.
 They have put on them ‘For God and Cuntry’.
 The People think wen they read them words that a good God ment that his human beins should be murdered for the lust of Nations, and there greed….
 Now they talk about disrament, yet still the cuntrys go on making killing mashiens for the purpose of murdring there fellow men.
-It may be that I do not hold with monuments.
+It may be that I do not hold with monuments.—I Walked by Night

 Have you ever read I Walked By Night; Being the Life & History of the King of the Norfolk Poachers, written by ‘himself’, edited by Lilias Rider Haggard?
 It was first published in 1935, and consists of the anonymous autobiography of an English country boy written in his old age, looking back on his life through the later nineteenth century and early decades of the twentieth.
 It is probably the most famous of the East Anglian rural memoirs, due to the attractive power of the textual voice.
 The unorthodox writing style, spelling, and sometimes dialect language—I thought when I first read it in deepest north Norfolk in the frozen winter of 1984, fresh from my degree in Englit and hiding from my future, that it was touched with a minor modernist aesthetic.

-Gaoled as a youngster in Norwich Castle for doing ‘a bit rong’—full of the old stories he’d heard about ‘the horrors of tranceportation’—the I-narrator remembers the unfairness of how ’the Justice of the Piece’ and the ‘Maderstrates’ could ‘send a Boy to Prison for killing a rabbitt’.
+Gaoled as a youngster in Norwich Castle for doing ‘a bit rong’—full of the old stories he’d heard about ‘the horrors of tranceportation’—the narrator remembers the unfairness of how ‘the Justice of the Piece’ and the ‘Maderstrates’ could ‘send a Boy to Prison for killing a rabbitt’.
 As he concludes of that episode: ‘I know that they soured me to the Laws of the Land’.
 (In a wonderful capture of how to write spoken Norfolk, he spells the word naked ‘naket’; a hawk is a ‘hork’.)

 My copy of I Walked by Night, the 1948 ‘bound cheap edition’, is a hardback with a lightly embossed set of small animal footprints in a corner of the front cover, difficult to see.

-In a short preface, the editor (daughter of the Victorian novelist H. Rider Haggard) explains how the book came about: ‘It is entirely his own work, but it is not as it appears here, as it was in no way consecutive.
+In a short preface, the editor (daughter of the Victorian novelist H. Rider Haggard) offers a version of how the book came about: ‘It is entirely his own work, but it is not as it appears here, as it was in no way consecutive.
 It came to me on letters and on scraps of paper, in old exercise books, on anything that was at hand….
 I have done but little pruning; most of my work has been arrangement of material so as to make the book a narrative, with the incidents in their right places’.

 Well reader, I have been given what is in some ways a not dissimilar memoir, though it is one about the punk rock movement in Norwich and Norfolk in the late 1970s and early 1980s, and much shorter than I Walked By Night.
 Here is how the MS came to me.
-In 1996 I was doing some press publicity for my first book, Senseless Acts of Beauty, and in an interview with the
+In 1996 I was doing some press publicity for my first book, Senseless Acts of Beauty, and in an interview with the Eastern Daily Press or Evening News from Norwich, I happened to mention in passing that I might one day like to write more about radical East Anglia.
+In the newspaper article that became something like ‘His next project is a book called Radical East Anglia’, and a surprising number of people read that statement and got in contact with ideas and suggestions, and offers.

 A scrappy collection of papers arrived, via someone who knew someone who knew me, with a cover sheet saying OR Boy (the title needs to be spoken aloud, the letters of the first word spelled out, to get the joke).
 At that stage I’d only written one book, but someone out there seemed to think I’d